 Support the Palliative Care and Hospice Education and Training Act (PCHETA)

-PCHETA would expand opportunities for interdisciplinary education and training in palliative care, inform patients and health professionals about the benefits of palliative care and the services available to support patients with serious illness, and direct funding toward palliative care research to strengthen clinical practice and health care delivery.
+PCHETA would expand opportunities for interdisciplinary education and training in palliative care, inform patients and health professionals about the benefits of palliative care and the services available to support patients with serious illness, and direct funding toward palliative care research to strengthen clinical practice and healthcare delivery.
 Review a bill summary.

 Contact your lawmakers in Congress today!
-Ask them to cosponsor PCHETA and to urge congressional leaders to advance the bill.
+Ask them to cosponsor PCHETA and urge congressional leaders to advance the bill.

 As a hospice and palliative care professional, you are not only a constituent but an expert resource on health policy issues.
 Are you interested in setting up a meeting with your members of Congress and their staff to discuss the needs of patients and families facing serious illness?
 Are you looking to invite your representative to tour your facility and see how the decisions they make impact the services you provide?